opencv/opencv_attic/doc2/readme.txt

+To build the documentation, you will need these tools:

-sudo apt-get install texlive
+apt-get install texlive
-sudo apt-get install texlive-latex-extra sudo apt-get install latex-xcolor sudo apt-get install texlive-fonts-extra
+apt-get install texlive-latex-extra
+apt-get install latex-xcolor
+apt-get install texlive-fonts-extra
+easy_install sphinx